SamHulme1/Art-By-Jamie/README.md

 - All images and videos came from the artist: Jamie Thomas
 - The images were edited by me the developer to prepare them for the web.
 I boosted contrasts and cropped them using Adobe Photoshop.
+- Favicon was created by me using Illustrator

 ### Acknowledgements